juancarlospaco/awesome-streaming-tools/README.md

 [CodingFreaks Overlays](https://twitch-overlays.coding-freaks.com/en/overlays/) is a collection of chat-driven overlays for OBS.
 Downloads are self-contained HTML files that run locally in your Browser Source, with no cloud service and no account.
 Viewer points, if you use them, can go through StreamElements, Firebot or Streamer.bot.

+## PixelyChat

+[PixelyChat](https://pixelychat.com) is a free desktop app that merges Twitch, YouTube, TikTok, and Kick chat into one unified feed you can pipe into OBS/Streamlabs as a live overlay or dock, with built-in neural text-to-speech, real-time chat translation, alerts overlays and moderation/bot tools.

 # Fiver Twitch Store

 Anything you need for a few dollars

 - https://www.fiverr.com/stores/twitch
 - https://www.fiverr.com/categories/programming-tech/development-for-streamers

 # Desktop Apps